kaiban-ai/kaibanjs-docs/docs/core-concepts/07-Human-in-the-Loop.md

 ## Feedback in HITL

-In AgenticJS, human interventions are implemented through a feedback system.
+In KaibanJS, human interventions are implemented through a feedback system.
 Each task maintains a `feedbackHistory` array to track these interactions.

 ### Feedback Structure